Russia's Version of #MeToo Has Struggled to Take Off — Until Now

 “Activists are beaten, threatened.
 Nothing good comes from it,” says @teacat_w.
 She cites the recent murder of LGBT activist Еlena Grigorieva in St. Petersburg, Russia.
 Grigorieva’s body was discovered on Sunday night in a southern suburb in St. Petersburg.
 She’d been strangled after being stabbed eight times in the face and back.

 In a post on Facebook on Monday, activist and friend of Grigorieva, Dinar Idrisov, wrote “She had recently been the victim of violence and death threats,” adding that she had filed several complaints with the police.
-Authorities have not confirmed the reports of death threats or that Grigoryeva’s death was linked to her activism.
+Authorities have not confirmed the reports of death threats or that Grigorieva’s death was linked to her activism.

 How have politicians responded to the issue of violence against women?